 The Board of Directors has proposed this increase in the authorized number of shares of Class B Common Stock and recommends its adoption in order to provide the Company with greater flexibility to issue Class B Common Stock for appropriate corporate purposes.
 Among the purposes for which such additional authorized stock could be issued include funding its capital needs and corporate growth, for the acquisition of desirable business, for stock options to attract and retain employees and for stock splits and stock dividends.
+The Board of Directors has declared, subject to approval of this Proposal, a 2 for 1 stock split in the form of a 100% stock dividend on all classes of its Common Stock payable on June 1, 2001 to stockholders of record on May 16, 2001.
+If the Proposal is not adopted, the stock split will not be effected.
 The Board of Directors has no current plans or intentions with respect to the issuance of additional shares of Class B Common Stock other than for use in connection with possible stock splits and for use in connection with the Company's employee benefit plans.

-Approval of the proposed amendment to the Restated Certificate of Incorporation will allow the Board to move promptly to issue additional shares, if appropriate opportunities should arise, without the delay and expense of calling a special stockholders' meeting.
+Approval of the proposed amendment to the Restated Certificate of Incorporation will allow the Board to effect the stock split described above and move promptly to issue additional shares, if appropriate opportunities should arise, without the delay and expense of calling a special stockholders' meeting.
 The Board of Directors will determine whether, when and on what terms the issuance of shares of Class B Common Stock may be warranted.
 Like the presently authorized but unissued shares of Class B Common Stock, the additional shares will be available without further action by the stockholders unless such action is required by applicable law or regulations or stock exchange rules.
 Stockholders do not presently have preemptive rights with respect to the current authorized Class B Common Stock.
 Except in certain cases such as a stock dividend, the issuance of additional shares of Class B Common Stock would have the effect of diluting the voting powers of existing stockholders.